2022 GBK Brand Bar Made a Roaring Comeback to Celebrate the 94th Academy Awards with their Ultra-Exclusive Pre-Oscar Lounge at the Beverly Wilshire Hotel: "The eBay & GBK Brand Bar Pre-Oscar Luxury Lounge!"

 GBK CEO, Gavin Keilly, welcomed nominees not only from the Oscars, but SAG, Golden Globes and GRAMMY Awards since this is their first lounge of the year.

 LOS ANGELES, March 28, 2022 /PRNewswire/ -- Since its inception, GBK Brand Bar has always been the most exclusive celebrity lounge for major awards shows.
-With the sudden stop of all events during the pandemic, GBK quickly pivoted, closing GBK Productions, and launching a new concept store, GBK Brand Bar at the chic Kimpton La Peer Hotel run by GM, Nick Remedio.
+With the sudden stop of all events during the pandemic, GBK quickly pivoted, closing GBK Productions, and launching a new concept store, GBK Brand Bar at the chic Kimpton La Peer Hotel run by GM, Nick Rimedio.
 This brick and mortar provided a lifeline to brands and the opportunity to showcase their products as well as gain a greater audience despite the pause on gift lounges.

 Now, GBK Brand Bar has come back to lead the way again with their Pre-Oscar Lounge at the Beverly Wilshire Hotel.
 The title sponsor of this year's lounge was eBay, who gifted luxury handbags and watches to attendees.
+The Presenting Sponsor was House of M Beauty, who showcased their luxurious high-end skincare to all the talent.
 This was an all encompassing Pre-Oscar Gift Lounge given the limitations on events this year due to COVID.
 GBK decided to honor SAG, Golden Globe and GRAMMY Nominees for all the great work they have done this past year as these actors brought joy to many of us who decided to stay in to be entertained.

 With a 27-year heritage in high-value goods, eBay is the original luxury enthusiast marketplace, connecting 147 million buyers and 17 million sellers all over the world, and offering Authenticity Guarantee – its authentication service that vets and verifies inventory to ensure a trusted experience.
 As part of the coveted gift package, eBay gifted various luxury goods available on the platform from top-tier brands like Oris, Montblanc, Tag Heuer timepieces to Balenciaga backpacks, Saint Laurent clutches, and Bottega Veneta handbags - all authenticated through eBay's expanding Authenticity Guarantee service.